Most health conscious folks know sugar cereal is bad. But ALL cereal? Come on…

 All packaged, dry cereals are produced by a process called “extrusion” which involves high heat and high pressure to form the grain into the O’s, flakes, and other popular cereal shapes.
 Extrusion destroys most of the nutrients, including some of the chemical vitamins that are added to “fortify” the cereal.
 Extrusion especially ravages amino acids (the building blocks of protein) rendering them highly toxic.
 Proteins’ structures are vastly altered, and as a result, new compounds form which are completely foreign, potentially harmful, and definitely not ”part of a balanced breakfast.” (source)

-CEREAL MYTH #2: Cereal is fortified with all tons of vitamins and minerals which means it provides lots of nutrition.
+HEALTHY CEREAL LIE #2: Cereal is fortified with tons of vitamins and minerals which means it provides lots of nutrition.

 FACT: Many cereals have vitamins added, but these are synthetic (man-made) vitamins that the body is simply not designed to utilize.
 Many synthetic vitamins are actually treated as toxins and are eliminated by your body as quickly as possible – (If you take a synthetic multi-vitamin, you may notice that soon afterwards you pee green.
 This is your body dumping out the fake nutrients you just tried feeding it).
 Synthetic vitamins can also cause imbalances in the body that may lead to health problems in the long run.